bunsanweb/bunsanweb/readme.md

 ## About Bunsan Web

-"Bunsan Web" is decentralized web that forms an open network of individual programs for freely sharing their information with a foundation derived on the browser-side standard technologies of the Web.
+"Bunsan Web" is a decentralized web that forms an open network of individual programs for freely sharing their information with a foundation derived from browser-side standard technologies of the Web.

 ## Sources of Bunsan Web